ghiscoding/slickgrid-universal/docs/migrations/migration-to-2.x.md

 ```

 ### Replaced JqueryUI Autocomplete with [Kraaden Autocomplete](https://github.com/kraaden/autocomplete)
 Since we dropped jQueryUI, we had to find an alternative for the AutoComplete Editor/Filter and we settled on the 3rd party lib [Kraaden Autocomplete](https://github.com/kraaden/autocomplete) which does nearly everything that the jQueryUI one was providing.
 There are subtle changes requiring few line of code change (see below).
-We also have a new [Autocomplete Editor (Kraaden)](../column-functionalities/editors/Autocomplete-Editor-(Kraaden-lib).md) Wiki (and we kept a reference to the old jQueryUI AutoComplete Wiki for users of older Angular-Slickgrid versions).
+We also have a new [Autocomplete Editor (Kraaden)](../column-functionalities/editors/Autocomplete-Editor-(Kraaden-lib).md) Wiki (and we kept a reference to the old jQueryUI AutoComplete Wiki for users of older Slickgrid-Universal versions).

 You will notice that the Editor/Filter `model` name is quite similar, there are only 2 chars that are different to make it clear that there's a change for the developer (a lower `c` and a `r` at the end of the word which is forming the new name `model: Editors.autocompleter` and the same goes for `AutocompleterOption`)